On the number of tiles visited by a line segment on a rectangular grid: Random segment: probabilistic characterization

 This function is represented in Figure~\ref{fig: ratio asympt slopes}.
 It satisfies $\ras(x) = \ras(1/x)$, and is therefore symmetric in logarithmic scale, as seen in the figure.
 The function $\ras$ is unimodal with maximum value $2\sqrt 2/\pi \approx 0.9003$ for $a/b=1$, and its limit when $a/b$ tends to $0$ or $\infty$ is $2/\pi \approx 0.6366$.
 This implies that for $\len$ large the average number of tiles $\funta(\len)$ cannot be very small compared with the maximum number of tiles $\funt(\len)$.
 For example, $\funta(\len)$ exceeds $0.8\funt(\len)$ asymptotically when $\len \rightarrow \infty$ for $1/3 \leq a/b \leq 3$.

-The probability of visiting the maximum number of tiles for a rectangular grid is difficult to compute, due to the irregularity of the optimal $(i,j)$ pairs (which was discussed in \S\ref{part: fund results}; in particular see Figure~\ref{fig: pairs_bounds}).
-In a square grid, however, the simplicity of the set of optimal pairs makes the problem more tractable.
+The probability of visiting the maximum number of tiles for a rectangular grid is difficult to compute.
+The reason is the irregularity of the relevant $(i,j)$ pairs for general $a$, $b$, analogous to that observed in \S\ref{part: fund results} for the pairs $(i,j)$ that maximize the number of visited tiles.
+In a square grid, however, the problem is more tractable.